wheijne/SettingReader/README.md

 The settings will be checked for the types Integer, Double and boolean.
 If the value is not one of those, it will be stored and returned as a String.
 If a value is written as a Double, but is a whole number, it will be stored and returned as an Integer.
 A boolean true can be written as true, t, TRUE or T.

+For Questions or suggestions, you may send a mail to: heijne.programming@gmail.com